306: Time of the Apes

 It’s a little old Devo hat.
 Those spudboys are everywhere.

-In the 1980s, BMWs became synonymous with the yuppie crowd, and their nickname for the car, “Beamer,” persists to this day.
+BMW, Bayerische Motoren Werke (in English, "Bavarian Motor Works"), is a German car company established in 1916 by Franz Josef Popp.
+In the 1980s, the brand became synonymous with the yuppie crowd, and their nickname for the car, “Beamer,” persists to this day.

 “It’s a madhouse!
 A madhouse!” is a line from Planet of the Apes, spoken by Charlton Heston.